drewtodd/drewtodd.github.io/_posts/2016-10-2-playback.md

 > Regularly reviewing your performance and providing self-critique can help you improve your skills as a usability test moderator.

 The camera and microphone are powerful implements in a usability tester's toolkit.
-With them, you can capture the user's actions and facial expressions and gain all kinds of insight into their behaviors, thoughts and preferences when using a product.
+With them, you can capture the user's actions and facial expressions and gain all kinds of insight into their behaviors, thoughts and expectations when using a product.
 But these tools can be equally useful in monitoring your own performance as a test moderator.

 ## The Camera Never Lies